Clemenetina/react.js/README.md

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
 #
-This README file provides instructions for installation, running the project, and usage of components.
-It also includes links to the tools used, a brief description of each component, and license information.
-You can customize it further based on your project's specific requirements.
+creating a navbar, heaer, and card with bootstrap in React js.
+It also includes links to the tools used,